JinqianPan/MRISeqClassifier/README.md

 If you want to use another data and train the model by yourself, you could skip this step.

 ### Data
-This toolkit use the NACC MRI dataset.
+This toolkit is training by NACC MRI dataset.
 Please request data from https://naccdata.org/.

 >[!TIP]
 > For how to `download the image data` from NACC AWS S3 bucket, please browse [my guide: NACC Image Data Download Experience](https://github.com/JinqianPan/NACC_img_download).